South Florida Has Cooling Rents Going Into 2026

 - Deeper discounts: Old roofs, near-water, reserve issues = larger price cuts.

-- Fixed debt: A solid 6.25% fixed beats a risky teaser.
+- Fixed debt: A stable fixed payment may beat a risky teaser when rent growth is uncertain.

 - Skip if thin: If it dies on paper, let a competitor learn it in real time.